How Do I Register for VAT?

 When does a business need to register for VAT?

-• If you run multiple sole trader businesses, your turnover for VAT registration is the taxable turnover of all those businesses added together.
-This is because sole traders aren’t legally separate to their business.
+As a sole trader there isn’t any legal distinction between you and your business, so if you run multiple sole trader businesses, your turnover for VAT registration is the taxable turnover of all those businesses added together.

 Why do people volunteer to register for VAT?